 Jessica was born in San Francisco, California.
 She began her training at San Francisco Ballet School where she also performed with the Company before joining English National Ballet School.
-She joined Northern Ballet in 2012 and from 2013 is dancing with Sarasota Ballet in Florida.
+She joined Northern Ballet in 2012 and from 2013 began dancing with Sarasota Ballet in Florida.

 Learn more about Jessica